vpenso/slurm-example/README.md

 # SLURM

+Before you continue read following intrduction documents:

-Read [docs/intro.md](docs/intro.md) for the absolute basics on cluster computing.
+* [docs/intro.md](docs/intro.md) for the absolute basics on cluster computing.

-Read [INSTALL.md](INSTALL.md) to install & configure a simple SLURM cluster.
+* [INSTALL.md](INSTALL.md) to install & configure a simple SLURM cluster in a virtual machine,

-User Interface to the SLURM Cluster Controller & Accounting Database
+List of the basic SLURM commands for users:

 Command  | Description
 ---------|---------------------------
-sinfo    | Provides information on cluster partitions and nodes. squeue   | Shows an overview of jobs and their states. scontrol | View Slurm configuration and state, also for un-/suspending jobs. srun     | Run an executable as a single job (and job step).
-Blocks until the job is scheduled. salloc   | Submits an interactive job.
-Blocks until the job is scheduled, and the prompt appears. sbatch   | Submits a job script for batch scheduling.
-Returns immediately with job ID. scancel  | Cancels (or signals) a running or pending job. sacct    | Display data for all jobs and job steps in the accounting database
+sinfo    | Cluster, partitions, nodes, resources overview salloc   | Allocate resources for an interactive session sbatch   | Submit a job allocating resources when available squeue   | Overview of jobs and their states. scancel  | Cancels (or signals) a running or pending job.

 Documentation:

 * Command options `--usage` (brief)
 * `--help` (list all options)
-* Or the command man-page
+* Or the command man-page, i.e. `man sbatch`

-All most all commands support:
+* All most all commands support

-* Option formats: `--partition=debug` (verbose), `-p debug` (single letter)
+  -  Option formats: `--partition=debug` (verbose), `-p debug` (single letter)
-* **Verbose logging** `-v`, increase verbosity `-vvvv`
+  -  **Verbose logging** `-v`, increase verbosity `-vvvv`

 ## Jobs Allocation